flexatone/fetter/doc/articles/srpb/srpb.md

 # Ensure a Reproducible Environment for Every Python Run
 # Make Every Python Execution Predictable and Reproducible -->

-For many, daily use of Python involves writing and executing code in an environment of well-defined dependencies.
+For many, daily use of Python involves executing code in an environment of well-defined dependencies.
 If collaborating with others, dependencies can change without notice; even if dependencies did not change, it is easy to mistakenly install a package in the wrong environment.
 When local dependencies are misaligned, bad things can happen: behaviors may change, outputs might differ, or known malware might be linger.

 For compiled languages, alignment of dependencies to distributed binaries is required for creating "reproducible builds".
 For Python, is it possible to enforce reproducible behavior?

-Python supports such intervention in initialization, and the `fetter` command-line tool can configure an environment's `python` to either warn or exit before running with misaligned dependencies.
+Python supports such intervention in initialization: the `fetter` command-line tool can configure an environment's `python` to either warn or exit before running with misaligned dependencies.
+For example, to always validate the environment of the locally active `python3` with `requirements.lock`, install `fetter` and run the following:

 ```shell
 $ fetter -e python3 site-install --bound requirements.lock